IfzaRasool/hello-rails-react/README.md

-# Hello React-Rails App
+# Hello React-Rails-Demo App

-A react-rails app to show greetings
+A demo app to show how to use React and React-Rails together.

 ## Built With